-The Global Health Equity Scholars (GHES) fellowship is an 11-month research training program for post-doctoral fellows, upper-level PhD students and professional school (MD, DVM, DrPH, DDS, PharmD) students, and junior faculty.
+The Global Health Equity Scholars (GHES) fellowship is 12-month research training program for post-doctoral fellows, upper-level PhD students and professional school (MD, DVM, DrPH, DDS, PharmD) students, and junior faculty.
 It is part of the Global Health Program for Fellows and Scholars sponsored by the Fogarty International Center (FIC) and several collaborating institutes and centers at the National Institutes of Health (NIH).
-The GHES program brings together a consortium that includes the University of California, Berkeley, Florida International University, Stanford University, and Yale University; and 26 affiliated international sites across 17 countries (Bangladesh, Brazil, China, Colombia, Ethiopia, India, Kenya, Malaysia, Nepal, Nicaragua, Peru, Russia, South Africa, Trinidad and Tobago, Tanzania, Uganda, Ukraine, and Zimbabwe).
+The GHES program brings together a consortium that includes the University of California, Berkeley, Florida International University, Stanford University, and Yale University; and 31 affiliated international sites across 23 countries (Bangladesh, Barbados, Colombia, Dominican Republic, Ethiopia, Ghana, India, Kenya, Malawi, Malaysia, Mozambique, Nepal, Nicaragua, Peru, Samoa, South Africa, Tanzania, Trinidad and Tobago, Uganda, Ukraine, and Zambia, Zimbabwe).

 The GHES Fellowship is designed for: US doctoral students (PhD, DrPH, etc.), professional students (MD, DDS, DVM, PharmD, etc.), post-doctoral fellows, junior faculty, and foreign post-doctoral fellows and junior investigators (within 5 years of their terminal degree) from participating international sites in LMICs.